stepchowfun/typical/README.md

 }
 ```

-The generated code for `email_api.t` will now include the types from both `email_api.t` and `email_util.t`, as the latter is imported by the former.
+You only need to run Typical on `email_api.t`.
+The generated code will include types from both `email_api.t` and `email_util.t`, since the former imports the latter.

 Import paths are considered relative to the directory containing the schema doing the importing.
 Typical has no notion of a "top-level" directory on which all paths are based.

 A useful convention is to create a `main.t` schema that simply imports all the other schemas, directly or indirectly.
-Then it's clear which schema to use for code generation.
+Then it's clear which schema to give to Typical.
 Alternatively, in a large organization, you might have a separate top-level schema per project that imports only the types needed by that project.
 However, these are merely conventions, and Typical has no intrinsic notion of "project".

 If you import two schemas with the same name from different directories, you'll need to disambiguate usages of those schemas.
 Suppose, for example, you attempted the following: